 Once you have reached a point where you and your partner are intimate and the infidelity has been forgiven, that generally signals the end of therapy.
 However, some couples may continue to visit therapy or do online programs, such as Couples Academy, for maintenance.

 Find a Therapist With Experience in Infidelity Recovery

 While all forms of therapy can help people overcome issues, there is a reason therapists specialize.
 A marriage counselor might not have all the tools and education of an infidelity recovery specialist.
-A therapist that deals in cognitive behavioral therapy (CBT) might be able to give you insight into your personality or depression, but they’re not going to be able to fix your marriage.
+A therapist who deals in cognitive behavioral therapy (CBT) might be able to give you insight into your personality or depression, but they’re not going to be able to fix your marriage.

 Therefore, if you want to recover from infidelity with therapy, you need a therapist who can help the betrayed spouse handle their trauma while providing unbiased advice.
 Infidelity counseling can help you navigate the struggles of recovering from an affair, as well as assist with taking responsibility for what happened, communicating about the affair, regaining trust, and handling intimacy.